strawlab/strawlab_styleguide/docs/multi-panel-figures.rst

 The second tip for nice svg files is to let matplotlib convert any elements with many data into a raster plot.
 This dramatically decreases file size and rendering work.
-Doing this is very simple -- include a "rasterize=True" kwarg when calling your relevant matmplotlib command::
+Doing this is very simple -- include a "rasterized=True" kwarg when calling your relevant matmplotlib command::

     ax.plot( giant_array_of_x_values,
              giant_array_of_y_values,
-             rasterize=True)
+             rasterized=True)

 compose these panels into a figure using svg_stack